maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ## Location

-We have not yet exploited the location field.
+So far, we have not exploited the location field either.
 The location describes where the painting is being kept.
 We'll simply extract the name of the city from this field.
 Indeed, extracting the name of the museum would lead to an overfitting as the collections of each museum are limited, and we only have at that point around 4'500 training samples.

 ```python
 def process_loc(loc) :